Daniel-KM/Omeka-S-module-ModelViewer/README.md

 many other 3D formats that are designed for edition.
 It is supported by all professional 3D softwares, all big companies, and all browsers.
 Not that only the version 2.0 of the format is supported.
 The version 1.0 was based on WebGL.
+Lossloss conversion from version 1.0 to version 2.0 can be done with common tools.

+The glTF format has two variants: a single binary file (`.glb`) or a main json file (`.gltf`) and related files (images, textures, etc.).
+The first one is simpler to manage because the model is a single file.
+The second can be updated easily, at least outside of Omeka, but is harder to manage and requires absolute urls or module [Archive Repertory] (see below).

 The internal format of threejs is supported too, but only if it is internally based on glTF v2, so it is not recommended.